tranoo/tranoo-swap-docs-public/docs/user-guide.md

 ## Data Privacy Policy
 ### Summary of how user data is handled and protected

-All data doesn't leave your device except for transactions that are sent to ChangeNOW.io API.
+All data doesn't leave your device except for:

+  1. Transactions that are sent to ChangeNOW.io API.
 See their privacy policies.
+  2. See Telegram privacy policies and <a href="https://github.com/Telegram-Mini-Apps/analytics/">Telegram Webapps Analytics</a> privacy policies.

+We reserve the right to change this Data Privacy Policy without notice.

 ## Feedback and Suggestions
 ### Encouragement for users to provide feedback on their experience with the platform